canonical/craft-actions/README.md

   - uses: canonical/craft-actions/snapcraft/pack@main
 ```

-This will install and configure LXD and Snapcraft, then pack a snap in the given directory.
+This will install and configure LXD and Snapcraft before packing the snap in the given directory.

 #### Inputs